pymupdf/PyMuPDF/examples/ParseTabHelp.rst

 Notes
 ------
-Any differences in fonts, point sizes, changes between bold and italic, etc. will be ignored, and normal plain text will result.
+* Any differences in fonts, point sizes, changes between bold and italic, etc. will be ignored, and normal plain text will result.
+* This method does not directly support parsing tables that are spread over more than one page.
+You must use your own logic to combine sub tables from single pages.

-The example program ``TableExtract.py`` shows how all this works together by extracting a certain table in Adobe's PDF manual.
+* The example program ``TableExtract.py`` shows how all this works together by extracting a certain table in Adobe's PDF manual.

-Best use of this method can be made when it is combined with a graphical document viewer.
+* Best use of this method can be made when it is combined with a graphical document viewer.
 This gives you the chance to graphically determine a table's rectangle and its columns.
 An example for this is ``wxTableExtract.py`` in this directory.